The translation of this document is outdated.

 Examination of the issue at the meeting shall be chaired by

-the vice-chairperson of the city or municipality council.
+the vice-chairperson of the council.

 [8 June 1995; 30 October 1997; 13 November 1997; 21